justinjandoc/justinjandoc.github.io/essays/repetitive-viewfinder.md

 the photo.
 However, by deciding whether you want the sky or the landscape to take up most of the frame, you are forced to have a more focused subject rather than having two equal subjects share.

-## Patterns of Restriction
+## Patterns in View

 <img class="ui medium right floated rounded image" src="../images/the-stairs.JPG" alt="stairs">

-While the rule of thirds has provided me a lot of guidance, I have scrapped many shots because I was afraid that they just did not comply to this rule.
+Despite The Rule of Thirds being a generally good concept to reference, I oftentimes find myself dogmatically treating it as law rather than what it should be: a rule meant to be broken.
+It is a tool, and it is up to the photographer to decide when they would like to use such a tool.
+The mistake of scrapping and blundering what could have been amazing shots has helped me become more aware of the things I restrict myself to, and I believe that this lesson is carried perfectly into how I write code.